mui/material-ui/docs/src/pages/getting-started/templates/templates.md

 # React Templates

 <p class="description">A selection of free react templates to help you get started building your app.
-The collection contains react dashboard, admin, and more.</p>
+The collection contains react dashboard, react admin, and more.</p>

 The templates can be combined with one of the [example applications](https://github.com/mui-org/material-ui/tree/master/examples) to form a complete starter.